sjlloyd07/google_capstone_cyclistic/Introduction.md

 #### Busisness Task:
 Identify trends of how casual riders and Cyclistic members used bikes over the previous year and present a visualization of the comparison clearly for stakeholders.

+The steps taken to prepare the data for analysis can be found here: [Preparation](Preparation.md).